 What should I expect once I have booked a trip?

 Our staff will provide you with details on airport and transfer information so that you can make your travel arrangements.
 REEF is not able to make airline bookings.
-As the departure date approaches, the Field Survey Trip Leader will contact you with trip details, logistics, what to expect from your expedition, and resources to get the most out of the trip.
-You will also receive (either prior to departure or upon arrival)a limited edition REEF Field Survey Team t-shirt, a surveyor slate, waterproof survey paper, and waterproof fish ID guides.
-Don’t forget your camera & passport!
+As the departure date approaches, the Trips Program Manager and/or Field Survey Trip Leader will contact you with trip details, logistics, what to expect from your expedition, and resources to get the most out of the trip.
+You will also receive (either prior to departure or upon arrival) a limited edition REEF Field Survey Team t-shirt, a survey starter kit and/or survey slate, waterproof survey paper, and waterproof fish ID guides.
+Don’t forget your camera and passport!

 What are the payment and cancellation policies?

 Please visit our Trips Policies and Resources page for complete information.